Effective February 1, 2024

 Transportation: When players are required to walk, a player who will play, or has played under stroke and distance is authorized to ride on motorized transportation.

 Pace of Play: See FSGA Championship Pace of Play Policy.

 Stopping and Resuming Play: Model Local Rule J-1 as prescribed in Section 8 of the Committee Procedures is in effect.

 All practice areas are closed during suspension for a dangerous situation until the Committee has declared them open.
 Failure to comply may result in revocation of entry.

 Discontinue Play Immediately: One prolonged signal note.

 Discontinue Play: Three consecutive short signal notes, repeated.

 Resume Play: Two short signal notes, repeated.

-Close of Competition: The competition is deemed to have closed when the winner has been announced, or, in the absence of a prize ceremony, when all scores have been approved by the Committee.
+When Competition Is Final: The competition is final when the trophy has been presented to the winner or, in the absence of a prize ceremony, when all scores have been approved by the Committee.